Kazan city, Russia (Qazan)

 Expert's answer:

-Kazan city river port is the largest one in Volga region.
-The port operates for 57 km up the Volga river, 123 km down the Volga river, 340 km up the Kama river.
-The port accepts Kuznetsky coal, building materials, industrial goods and various foods.
-The timber goods and the goods of Kazan city enterprises are sent by the port to other regions of Russia.
-So there is no infrastructure to receive large oil tankers or container ships.
-Also I am not sure these ships can reach Kazan port itself because of the numerous hydro power stations of Volga river.
+Kazan river port is the largest one in the Volga region.
+The port operates for 57 km up the Volga River, 123 km down the Volga, 340 km up the Kama River.
+The port accepts Kuznetsky coal, building materials, industrial goods, food products.
+There is no infrastructure for large oil tankers or container ships.
+Also I am not sure if these ships can reach Kazan port because of the numerous hydro power stations built on the Volga.